-What Is A Birth Injury?
+What is a Birth Injury?

 Types of Birth Injuries

-Experienced Birth Injury Attorneys
+Philadelphia Birth Injury Attorneys

 Bringing a child into the world is supposed to be a joyous occasion that marks the beginning of life and a new chapter for a family.
 When complications that result in injury or death occur during this precious time the pain felt by parents and loved one is unimaginable.
 No parent should be left to cope with a child’s serious injury due to the negligent actions of a medical professional they trusted.
 If your baby or someone you know suffered a birth injury during a hospital or home birth, contact the Philadelphia birth injury attorneys of Lopez McHugh LLP today to discuss your case.
 When handled correctly, the compensation obtained via your birth injury claim should help you take care of your child for life.